Play the Ryder Cup Wales 2010 course

-Our five star grades at all three cottages mean we offer a very comfortable standard of accommodation indeed and we are also easy for pubs and quality restaurants where you can unwind at the end of a long day on the course.
+Our five star grades mean we offer a very comfortable standard of accommodation indeed and we are also easy for pubs and quality restaurants where you can unwind at the end of a long day on the course.

 At Foxes Reach there are several great pubs with locally sourced and home cooked food within 1.5 miles and the renowned Crown at Whitebrook under 5 miles- and masses more in a small area!

 Tintern Abbey cottage is walking distance to 3 hotels and 3 pubs with a range of good offerings as well as a souvenir shop, book store, craft centre and more.The Crown at Whitebrook restaurant is within 10 minutes drive and there are many other choices within 20 minutes.